 At this point in the tree making process, don't worry about the bends in the free upper sections of your wire groups.
-Keep combining sections of wire, twisting carefully to blend each group of wires into a branch below where the clusters join. (see photo)
+Keep combining sections of wire, twisting carefully to blend each group of wires into a branch below where the clusters join.

 Try to make sure your twists of wire continue to be even with the wire smoothly twisted together, so the branch starts to take shape without too many wire bumps.
-Even a small section of a tree like the one shown here is large enough to be shaped into a small deciduous tree or shrub.
+Even a small section of a tree such as the one shown here is large enough to be shaped into a small deciduous tree or shrub.

 Keep combining your wire sections until you get to the size of tree you wanted (or you are unable to twist the wires together evenly.
 The wires should hold together neatly and not be loose below the branch forks.Continue to 7 of 8 below.

 Bend the Wires to Form a Balanced Miniature Tree Canopy

 When you have at least 15 wires twisted together, take tweezers or your fingers and bend the trees out from the twisted trunk at the correct angle for the type of tree you are hoping to make.
 Some trees branch out at steep angles from the trunk, others (especially pruned trees) may be pulled further away from the trunk.
 Trees with a narrow columnar pattern of growth may keep their branches vertical and close to the trunk.
 In general, trees branch so they evenly share the light from the sun.

 Try to bend and shape your wire ends to give your tree the right branching for the materials you want to hang on the tree (jewelry, photos or baubles) or so they will look natural when you add paper leaves, moss, or railroad landscaping materials.
 Look down on the top of your tree to make sure you have shaped the tree evenly around the trunk as well.Continue to 8 of 8 below.

 Add Acrylic Paint to Simulate Bark